 - Integrated throughout the curriculum at each grade level

 - Field trips enhance science and social studies units

 - All grades follow the Standards of the Diocesan Consensus Curriculum for Science and Social Studies

 Weekly Special Courses include:

 - Music, Art, P.E, Library, and Foreign Language (Spanish and French)

 - One certified teacher and an Instructional Assistant in each JK-1 homeroom and a shared aid each of Grades 2-5.

 - Large spacious classrooms

 - Daily recess

-- Daily integration of technology with a Smart Board, desktop computers, and shared iPad and laptop carts in each classroom.
+- Daily integration of technology with a Smart Board and shared iPad and laptop carts in each classroom.